DRpandaMD/Cloud-Engineer-Bootcamp/Kubernetes-Fundementals/Install-Configuration/Readme.md

 ### 3.1 Install Kubernetes

-* start with a fresh Ubuntu 18 lts image on gcp use a N2 3.5 vcp 7.5gb of RAM and ssh into
+* start with a fresh Ubuntu 18 lts image on gcp use a N2 2 vcp 8gb of RAM and ssh into it

 * I used this `gcloud beta compute ssh --zone "us-central1-a" "kubemaster" --project "kubernetes-discovery"` to ssh into from the gcloud shell